mustpax/ccsf-covid-appt-notify/README.md

 # CCSF Covid Appointment Availability Notifier Script

 UCSF operates a great vaccination site at the CCSF campus in southern San Francisco.
 Once all city residents above the age of 16 became eligible to get the vaccine, I wrote a script to notify me when appointments became available.
+It worked and the first morning I started running the script I found an appointment slot!

 Of course, you can also be search for available vaccine appointments via https://myturn.ca.gov/ or https://www.vaccinateca.com/ .
 This is just the approach that worked for me.